freenas/freenas-docs/userguide/zfsprimer.rst

 filesystem so that it could be ported to other operating systems.
-After the Oracle acquisition of Sun, some of the original ZFS engineers founded `OpenZFS <http://open-zfs.org/wiki/Main_Page>`_ to provided continued, collaborative development of the open source version.
+After the Oracle acquisition of Sun, some of the original ZFS engineers founded `OpenZFS <http://open-zfs.org/wiki/Main_Page>`_ to provide continued, collaborative development of the open source version.
 To differentiate itself from Oracle ZFS version numbers, OpenZFS uses feature flags.
 Feature flags are used to tag features with unique names in order to provide portability between